Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

-In this section, we present an implementation example in Madrid that will allow us to validate the proposed architecture.
-To do so, we will evaluate the system's performance in different scenarios, considering two dimensions: response speed and response correctness.
-All code, data sets, and results are available in a public repository\footnote{https://github.com/dncampo/real-time-spatial-rag-for-smart-cities/tree/main}.
+In this section, we present two implementation examples in Madrid that will allow us to validate the proposed architecture and compare it with other RAG solutions.
+To do so, we will evaluate the system's performance in different scenarios, considering the following dimensions: response speed, response correctness, precision, and recall.
+All code, data sets, and results are available in a public zenodo repository\footnote{https://doi.org/10.5281/zenodo.20889036}.